serpapi/google-search-results-ruby/README.md

 see: google-search-results-ruby/test/search_api_spec.rb

+### Error management

+This library follows the regular raise an exception when something goes wrong provided by Ruby.
+ Any networking related exception will be returned as is.
+  Anything related to the client layer will be returned as a SerpApiException.
+   A SerpApiException might be caused by a bug in the library.
+   A networking problem will be caused by either SerpApi.com or your internet.

 # Change log
  * 2.1 - Add more search engine: Youtube, Duckduckgo, Homedepot, Walmart
+      - improve error management and documentation.
  * 2.0 - API simplified( GoogleSearchResults -> GoogleSearch), fix gem issue with 2.6+ Ruby, Out Of Box step to verify the package before delivery.
  * 1.3.2 - rename variable client to search for naming consistency
  * 1.3 - support for all major search engine